Didilya/policy/Terms & Conditions.md

                   system(and for any additional systems we
                   decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
-Dilyara Diyarova does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
+Dilyara Diyarova and Barak Toledano does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
 However, you promise to always